Clair Norris

 Clair Hayley Norris (born 30 December 1997) is a British actress from London, known for portraying the role of Bernadette Taylor on the BBC soap opera EastEnders between 2017 and 2025.
 While on the series, she has also made appearances in series including Bloods and Tell Me Everything, as well as fronting a Panorama documentary about obesity.

-Life and career
+Early life

 Clair Hayley Norris was born on 30 December 1997 in Greenwich, London, and went on to attend Miskin Theatre at North Kent College.

+Career

+2017-2025

 In 2017, Norris was cast in the BBC soap opera EastEnders as Bernadette Taylor, the daughter in the newly introduced Taylor family.
 Her character's storylines on the show have included a teenage pregnancy which resulted in a miscarriage, before coming out as a lesbian, being a surrogate and getting a job at the café.
 Norris took a five month break from the show in October 2021 and returned in March 2022.
-She has been in a relationship with Lewis Wood since 2018.